Plan Your Vote SA Elections

 What is the position?

 One of 435 members of the US House of Representatives.
 Members vote on federal laws, approve the federal budget, declare war, and oversee federal agencies.
 CD-35 stretches along the I-35 corridor from Austin down through New Braunfels into northern and eastern Bexar County.
+The district was redrawn in the 2025 mid-decade redistricting, shifting it from a heavily Democratic seat to a Republican-leaning one anchored in southeast Bexar County.
 This is an open seat — no incumbent is running.

 Why does it matter?